How to prevent compassion fatigue

 • Is family pressure impacting work commitments?
 Do you need to delegate to remain healthy?

 • Is there enough space between clients?
-30 minutes minimum is a healthier option than back-to-back clients.
+Thirty minutes minimum is a healthier option than back-to-back clients.

 • Are clients placed in the correct order?
 Clients presenting with a lot of distress might need you as a therapist to take a little care of yourself to prevent overloading emotions.